prajneya/brickgame/README.md

 ### BOSS Enemy

 Last level involves the BOSS Fight, where you have to destroy a UFO to win the match.
 Health Bar is also displayed.
 Careful, the UFO can spawn bricks around itself as a defense strategy.

+### Bonus

+Fireball Powerup: New powerup that gives the ball the ability to explode bricks it touches alongwith the bricks in its proximity